aikoschurmann/compiler-v3/docs/arena.md

 ```

 ## Core operations
-- arena_create(capacity)
-- arena_alloc(arena, size)
-- arena_calloc(arena, size)
-- arena_destroy(arena)
+- `arena_create(initial_capacity)` – create an arena with an initial block.
+- `arena_alloc(arena, size)` – allocate uninitialized bytes (fast bump).
+- `arena_calloc(arena, size)` – allocate zeroed bytes.
+- `arena_destroy(arena)` – free all blocks at once.
+- `arena_total_allocated(arena)` – total bytes currently allocated (diagnostics).

 ## Why use it
-A memory arena is a pre-allocated block of memory used for fast, efficient allocation of many small objects or strings.
-Instead of calling malloc() repeatedly (which incurs overhead and fragmentation), the arena allocates  memory linearly from its internal buffer.
-This is particularly useful in compilers or lexers where many short-lived objects (like tokens or identifiers) need to be allocated quickly.
-This entire block can be freed at once and thus idividual objects within this block don't need to be freed.
-This is especially usefull for recursive structures like an AST.
-Else on the root you would need to recurse down the entire AST freeing each node one by one.
-Now you simply free the arena in which the AST is located and thus it becomes 0(1).
+An arena allocates memory linearly, making many small allocations cheap and predictable.
+Instead of calling `malloc`/`free` repeatedly (overhead, fragmentation), you bump a pointer and keep going.
+This is ideal for compilers where lots of short‑lived objects (tokens, identifiers, AST nodes, types) are created during a pass.
+At the end, call `arena_destroy` and reclaim everything in O(1)—no per‑object frees or deep recursion to tear down an AST.

 | Need | Arena advantage |
 |------|------------------|